 - Submitted to the International Review of Finance: currently in the third round of R&R.

 - We find that all sectors in the Australian equity market exhibit asymmetric return co-movements.
 The

 degree of asymmetric dependence differs among industries and has important implications for firms’ cost-of-capital estimation.

 - 2015: Presented at 28th AFBC in Sydney

 “The Price of Asymmetric Dependence: International Evidence”

-- The degree of asymmetric dependence of stock returns is the only factor that is consistently priced in the cross section of stock returns in all 38 markets considered.
-Asymmetric dependence is more relevant to disappointment-averse investors as it contains useful information about the dependence of returns during various scenarios of disappointment.
+- The firm-level degree of asymmetric dependence between stock returns and market returns is the only factor that is consistently priced in the cross section of stock returns in all 38 markets considered.

-- Moreover, this paper has important implications for financial stability.
+- This paper has important implications for financial stability.
 We find that in fast-growing markets, the degree of asymmetric dependence increases.